fand/veda/README.md

 ### OSC Inputs

 VEDA accepts OSC messages on the port written in `osc` property of the settings.
-When you write `"osc": 4000` to `.liverc` or the header comment, messages will be stored and passed as textures:
+When you write `"osc": 4000` to `.vedarc` or the header comment, messages will be stored and passed as textures:

 - Texture name will be automatically generated from addresses.
   - `/foo`: `sampler2D osc_foo`